weaveworks-guides/weave-net-legacy/weave-and-docker-platform/4-machine-weaveproxy-swarm-compose.md

 ### Scale

-Since we have 3 VMs at our disposal, we can force the web service instances to make use of all them.
+Since we have 3 VMs at our disposal, we can force the web service instances to use all of them.

     > docker-compose scale web=3
     Creating app_web_2...